-Applications are invited for one postdoctoral fellow in Graph Theory in the Department of Mathematics at Ryerson University (http://math.ryerson.ca/) to begin on September 1, 2011.
-The research will be led jointly by Drs.
-Anthony Bonato and Pawel Pralat (Ryerson University).
+Applications are invited for one postdoctoral fellow in discrete mathematics in the Department of Mathematics at Ryerson University (http://math.ryerson.ca/) to begin on September 1, 2017.
+The research will be led jointly by the members of the Graphs at Ryerson research group, including: Drs.
+Anthony Bonato, Peter Danziger, Dejan Delic, Konstantinos Georgiou, and Pawel Pralat.
 This position provides an opportunity to engage in research in Mathematics, with a limited amount of teaching, and is suited for talented mathematicians who have recently completed their Ph.D.
 The salary is competitive, with funding provided for a year and with potential for renewal for a second year.

 The applicant should have a PhD in Mathematics or Computer Science.
-The ideal candidate would have expertise in one or more of the areas of complex networks (such as the web graph or on-line social networks), random graphs, graph searching games (such as Cops and Robbers), infinite graphs, or graph homomorphisms.
+The ideal candidate would have expertise in one or more of the areas of interest to the above-mentioned researchers, such as: complex networks, combinatorial optimization, discrete algorithms, computational complexity, graph searching, random graphs, combinatorial designs, and relational structures.
 The position is open to candidates of any nationality and selection will be based upon the candidate's research record and potential.
-Experience with computer programming (such as C/C++, or Java) is a plus.
 As the applicant will normally teach, some teaching experience is preferred.